 6 Core units

-You can choose 1 unit of study from the Information and Communication Technology elective and 1 other MIT Diploma elective or up to 2 units from another MIT Diploma.
+You can choose 2 units of study from the Diploma of Information and Communication Technology, or up to 2 units from another MIT Diploma.

 Individual guidance on unit selection will ensure the completed MIT diploma meets the core unit requirements of the intended major(s) at University.